TallonRain/TallonRain/README.md

-## Hi there, I'm Kyle

-### Systems Administrator & Software Engineer

-Experienced systems administrator, network engineer, cloud architect, computer scientist, cybersecurity engineer, gamedev hobbyist and dorky adventurer who loves crafting robust and scalable solutions to interesting and unique technical problems.
+Sysadmin, network engineer, cloud architect, computer scientist, cybersecurity engineer, gamedev hobbyist and dorky adventurer who loves crafting robust and scalable solutions to interesting and unique technical problems.

 In my down time I can be found exploring the world, enjoying some music, taking photographs from the ground to the sky, reading books, or saving the world in video games.
 I also enjoy cooking and skiing.

-I have extensive familiarity with many technologies and fields ranging from enterprise SaaS solutions to web development to CAD & 3D printing.
-I have my hands in a little bit of everything and always looking for more.
+I have extensive familiarity with many technologies and fields ranging from enterprise IT systems to cloud computing to CAD & 3D printing.
+I work on a little bit of everything and am always looking for more to learn.

 Currently I'm working on some game prototype projects and learning about various applications of artificial intelligence.